 He’s a great bass player.

-There happened one funny thing last year in Swedenrock festival when David was doing public press there.
-One of the reporters believed that the bass player of Whitesnake is the same guy who plays in Twisted Sister.
+There happened one funny thing last year at the Sweden rock festival.
+David was doing a public press conference there, and one of the reporters believed that the bass player of Whitesnake is the same guy who plays in Twisted Sister.
 Mark “The Animal” Mendoza.
-David soon replied that he only uses good players in his band “laughs”
+David soon replied that he only uses good players in his band “laughs.”

-For example, Whitesnake: When I played with Whitesnake Tommy Aldridge was in the band, same as when we played with Ozzy, and he leaned forward.
-There?’ three ways of playing: leaning forward from the beat, on top of the beat and behind the beat.
-Tommy was the drummer so he was the conductor.
+For example, Whitesnake: When I played with Whitesnake, Tommy Aldridge was in the band, the same as when we played with Ozzy, and he leaned forward.
+There?’ three ways of playing: leaning forward from the beat, on top of the beat, and behind the beat.
+Tommy was the drummer, so he was the conductor.
 He leans forward, Randy [Rhoads] leaned forward, I leaned forward.
 It’s really good for a big place like an arena.
 Even though we were doing bluesier material with Whitesnake, we were leaning forward.
-With Dio there’s a certain element of being pretty much on the beat.
-But for example, “Gates of Babylon”, that would lean forward.
+With Dio, there’s a certain element of being pretty much on the beat.
+But for example, “Gates of Babylon” would lean forward.
 I have to adapt myself to that position, that very disciplined feel.
-Then you have “Heaven and Hell” which is a little bit more? it’s a little easier.
-So I’m shifting, I’m finding my way in there and getting a feeling of what the song has to be, otherwise you’re not playing the song anymore.
+Then you have “Heaven and Hell,” which is a little bit more?
+It’s a little easier.
+So I’m shifting.
+I’m finding my way in there and getting a feeling of what the song has to be.
+Otherwise, you’re not playing the song anymore.

 Simon is the most responsible drummer I’ve worked with.
-I always know where he is and he has a very fast beckbeat.
-I became a fan of his, that’s why I met him, when I heard him play with AC/DC and I thought he was unbelievable.
+I always know where he is, and he has a very fast backbeat.
+I became a fan of his, that’s why I met him when I heard him play with AC/DC, and I thought he was unbelievable.
 He is like a machine BUT with a lot of feel on it.
 He was great to play with.
 It was great to play with all the guys, you know.
-[Craig] Goldyand I had a band with right before he joined Dio and Tommy and I joined Whitesnake after that, so I’ve known Goldy for a long, long time.
+[Craig] Goldy and I had a band together right before he joined Dio and Tommy, and I joined Whitesnake after that, so I’ve known Goldy for a long, long time.

 What was the band called?